 Along with color and type of wood, figure plays strongly into the veneer that is chosen.
 Figure refers to the surface effect of the grain.
-Figure is produced naturally as the tree grows.
-Different types of figure include Bird's Eye, Fiddleback, Pommele and Crossfire.
+Wood grain patterns are produced naturally as the tree grows.
+Different wood grains include Bird's Eye, Fiddleback, Pommele and Crossfire.

 The name itself describes it best.
 Once considered a defect, the best bird’s-eye flitches are now expensive and in demand.
 These veneers are most often rotary cut or half-round sliced to produce the most uniform distribution of nice round eyes.